Blezzoh/RTable7/src/messages/readMe.md

 ### 2. Example

 In the example folder there is an example of the chat component in use.
-There is also a css boiler plate just in case the use wants to change style the component differently.
+There is also a css boiler plate, just in case the user wants to change style the component differently.